 - Referrals to other campus resources

-- General support (non-clinical) for students experiencing frustration and anxiety with academics and/or transitioning to college life that aims to teach, motivate, and solidify goals and priorities.
+- General support (non-clinical) for students experiencing frustration and anxiety with academics and/or transitioning to college life that aims to teach, motivate, and solidify goals and priorities

 - Services via communication technology as appropriate and practical

-- Voucher codes to assist with the cost of peer tutors through the University wide tutoring center (CLASS).
+- Voucher codes to assist with the cost of peer tutors through the University wide tutoring center (CLASS)

 CDR Academic Support staff include:

-Learning Strategists have professional backgrounds in multiple disciplines and can provide assistance with planning, study and note-taking strategies, connecting to campus resources, organizational/time management skills and some content tutoring (varies by subject).
+Learning Strategists have professional backgrounds in multiple disciplines and can provide assistance with planning, study and note-taking strategies, connecting to campus resources, organizational/time management skills, and some content tutoring (varies by subject).

-Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching or other academic experiences between undergraduate and graduate studies.
+Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching and/or other academic experiences between undergraduate and graduate studies.
 Current subject areas include math, physics, psychology, and nutrition.